Vicky Nguyen

-Prior to moving to New York, Nguyen worked for NBC Bay Area, KNTV in the San Francisco Bay Area.
+Prior to moving to New York, Nguyen worked for KNTV, the NBC owned-and-operated station in the San Francisco Bay Area.
 There, she served as a senior investigative reporter for the NBC Bay Area Investigative Unit and anchor of the Sunday evening news on NBC Bay Area.
 Before joining NBC Bay Area, Nguyen worked at various television stations in Florida, Nevada and Arizona.

 Early life and education

-Nguyen was born in Ho Chi Minh City, Vietnam.
+Nguyen was born in Saigon, Vietnam.
 At a very young age, she and her parents fled Vietnam as refugees.
-After two days, two nights and a Thai pirate attack on the open ocean, their boat landed on the coast of Malaysia, where Nguyen and her family stayed in a refugee camp for 14 months.
-At age 2, Nguyen immigrated into the United States.
+After two days, two nights and a Thai pirate attack on the open ocean, their boat landed on the coast of Malaysia, where Nguyen and her family stayed in a refugee camp for 10 months.
+Nguyen immigrated to the United States in 1980.
 A family in Eugene, Oregon sponsored her family to America.
 She spent most of her childhood in San Jose and Santa Rosa, and became a U.S. citizen at age 10.